 Both the Tula baby carrier vs Ergo have adjustable padded waistbands and shoulder pads, to provide comfort for the wearer.

 Fit For All

 Both the Tula Explore vs Ergo 360 can comfortably accommodate plus-sized moms and even tall, large dads.
 And also petite-framed adults but mostly, for plus-sized adults.

 Ease of Use

-They both come with privacy hoods that can be used for sun protection, breastfeeding, or for sleeping.
+Both these Ergobaby vs Tula baby carriers come with privacy hoods that can be used for sun protection, breastfeeding, or for sleeping.
 The slight difference is, Tula’s removable while Ergo’s is built-in.

-Differences between the Tula Explore Vs Ergobaby Omni 360
+Differences: Tula Explore vs Ergobaby Omni 360

 This is the most glaring, obvious difference.
 The Tula Coast Explore has so many designs and patterns to choose from, compared to the Omni 360’s somewhat limited, simple yet stylish colors.

 The Omni 360 has 4 carrying positions – facing in, facing out, back, and hip carry.
 Tula can be used to front carry an infant, baby, and toddler and forward-facing and back carry for a baby and toddler.

 Tula Explore’s shoulder straps can only be used in a rucksack, “H” style while the Omni 360 can be used in both the “H” style or can be crossed at the back.